best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 Each developer takes turns to actively author parts of the code, while others provide real-time feedback on the code being written.

 This practice encourages developers to consider why they are writing code in a particular way and to vocalise this ("programming out loud").
-Additionally, it gives reviewers a chance to suggest improvements and question the author's approach as the code is written.
+Additionally, it gives reviewers a chance to suggest improvements and question the author's approach as they write the code.
-Working in this way can be more efficient than reviewing code separately - issues are identified sooner, so they are easier to fix.
+Working in this way can be more efficient than reviewing code separately - you identify issues sooner, so they are easier to fix.
 Despite the upfront cost of two individuals writing the code, the resulting code is often higher quality and contains fewer bugs.

 The rotational aspect of pair programming ensures that all team members gain experience from both the author and review perspective.
 From both angles, you'll learn new programming and communication techniques.
-In addition to this, sharing knowledge of how the code works across the team prevents too much risk being put on individuals.
+Additionally, sharing knowledge of how the code works across the team prevents putting too much risk on individuals.

-Developers working in pairs can approve changes to code as it is written, however, key discussions from pair programming sessions should still be documented to demonstrate which aspects of the code have been reviewed and discussed.
+Developers working in pairs can approve changes to code as it is written.
+However, you should still document key discussions from pair programming sessions to demonstrate which aspects of the code have been reviewed and discussed.

 This blog post from the Government Digital Service provides [more detailed steps to apply pair programming](https://gds.blog.gov.uk/2018/02/06/how-to-pair-program-effectively-in-6-steps/).